mabelloveco/ovomoon.com/src/src/posts/understanding-moon-phases.md

 # Understanding Moon Phases and Your Energy
 *Published: 2025-09-06*

-The moon cycles through eight phases every month.
+The moon moves through eight phases every month, and each one brings a shift in energy.
-Each phase brings a shift in energy — new moons invite fresh starts, full moons highlight release, and the phases in between guide reflection.
-Learning to align your actions with these phases can bring clarity and balance to daily life.
+The **New Moon** is a time of beginnings and intention-setting.
+The **First Quarter Moon** pushes you to take action.
+The **Full Moon** is the peak — emotions run high and clarity arrives.
+The **Last Quarter Moon** calls for release and letting go.

+When you tune into these phases, you’ll notice patterns in your mood, motivation, and decisions.
+Aligning with the moon is a simple way to feel in sync with natural rhythms.